 It turns out that even high school is too late for monolinguals to start learning a language.
 (News to approximately zero high school students and teachers.)
 Middle school too.
 Experts are now saying preschool or kindergarten — before age 7 — is the last best opportunity to learn a second language.
 By that age the “electrical language pathways” in the brain have solidified, after which it starts becoming difficult to make new ones.

-Seven-year-olds have hardly mastered their first language, so how can we be talking about a second one already?
-Well, this isn’t vocabulary or correctness or even intelligence we’re talking about; it’s the simple ability to differentiate among sounds.
+Seven-year-olds have hardly mastered their first language, so how can we be talking about a second one already??
+Well, this isn’t vocabulary or correctness or even intelligence we’re talking about; it’s the simple physical ability to differentiate among sounds.
 This is where adults have a hard time: with their ears being able to hear sounds that don’t exist in their native language, and with their tongues being able to reproduce those sounds.
-(A 7-year-old can also understand intuitively that “the boy runs” while “the boys run” without stressing over this seemingly random rule of grammar.)

-Our brain circuitry for language is established way earlier than that, actually.
-It goes back to infancy.
+Here’s the gist: Apparently our brain circuitry for language is established in infancy.
 The brain of a 6-month-old baby can recognize all the sounds that make up all the languages in the world, and will respond equally to them, but shortly after this age they begin selecting only the ones they hear most frequently.
 Their brains begin “pruning” the neural connections no longer needed.
-By 10 months of age, babies who have not yet been exposed to a foreign language will simply filter it out when hearing one for the first time.
+By 10 months of age already, babies who have not yet been exposed to a foreign language will simply filter it out when hearing one for the first time.
 Their brains treat the foreign sounds as “noise” and don’t respond to them.
-This selective hearing process and pathway pruning continues until the ripe old age of – you guessed it – seven.
+This selective hearing process and pathway pruning continues until the ripe old age of — you guessed it — seven.

 Babies exposed to two or more languages from the beginning, however, treat them as equally important inputs.
 When they hear any of these sounds their brains light up, synapses firing.
 Those neural pathways are preserved.
 For life, maybe.
 There’s evidence indicating that even if a second language lies dormant for many years, it can be revived in adulthood rather easily.
 There’s also evidence pointing to the rapid ability to learn a third, fourth, fifth language for people who are already bilingual.